urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch1.markdown

     Do you have a ship and a ticket? yes

-Then hit ^V and you'll be back to the command prompt (which, unlike in Unix, is not a task itself, but part of the OS).
+Then hit ^C and you'll be back to the command prompt (which, unlike in Unix, is not a task itself, but part of the OS).

 We don't always want to kill the prompting task.
 We often want to switch